23rd March 1931: Shaheed

-The film's release coincided with another film based on Bhagat Singh directed by Rajkumar Santoshi and titled The Legend of Bhagat Singh.
+The film's release coincided with another film based on Bhagat Singh directed by Rajkumar Santoshi titled The Legend of Bhagat Singh.
 Both films failed at the box office.
-But both the films gained a cult status.

 Plot

-Set in the mid-1920s, British India, the film tells the story of freedom fighters Bhagat Singh and Chandrashekhar Azad who have only one motive in mind: Freedom for India.
+Set in the mid-1920s in British India, the film tells the story of freedom fighters Bhagat Singh and Chandrashekhar Azad, who have only one motive in mind: freedom for India.
 They set about doing this task together with two other men, Sukhdev and Rajguru.
 Bhagat Singh is enraged when his mentor Lala Lajpat Rai is mercilessly beaten to death by the police, and he sets about to avenge his death.
-He and his colleagues do succeed in killing one of the officials responsible, but they are identified, and as a result, Bhagat and Rajguru are arrested and held in prison, where they are tortured relentlessly.
+He and his colleagues do succeed in killing one of the officials responsible, but they are identified, and as a result, Bhagat and Others are arrested and held in prison, where they are tortured relentlessly.

-When produced in court, they dramatically admit to the killing and claim that it was done in the name of "freedom".
+When produced in court, they dramatically admit to the killing and claim that it was done in the name of "freedom."
 The judge and the public prosecutor do not see it their way, and they are sentenced to life in prison.
 Bhagat's mother, Vidya, comes to meet him in prison, and he goes to greet her, shackled in chains from head to toe, and he foretells that India will continue to suffer, even after independence from the British, and that he will return in another birth to free his motherland.
 Subsequently, all three are charged with treason and assassination and are sentenced to death.